t-shoemaker/2024_dtl_lm-interpretability/chapters/09_gpt.md

     return activations + steering_vector * coef
 ```

 Now, we define a **partial** function for the hook.
-All this does is set up
+All this does is build a
-some default arguments; the only arguments left to take are for activations and
+new function with some default arguments; the only arguments needed now are
-the hook, which the model takes care of itself.
-Using a negative coefficient
+ones for activations and the hook, and the model takes care of both of them
+itself.
+When we instantiate this partial function, we'll also modify the
-will steer the model towards corrupted output.
+coefficient argument.
+Using a negative coefficient will steer the model towards
+corrupted output.
+If we've isolated the relationship between "." and "!"
+correctly, we'll see more of the latter tokens.

 ```{code-cell}
 hook = partial(steer, steering_vector = steering_vector, coef = -3.5)
 ```

 Time to generate text.
 Below, we set up a for loop that covers two routines:
 hooking the model and running it without the hook.
+That is, we steer it, then
-First, we'll run this
-without any sampling.
+we don't.
+First, we'll run this without any sampling.

 ```{code-cell}
 prompt = "The sky is blue"